Amazing blueberry turkey breast roasted in a cast-iron skillet, tender, and served with a delicious berry sauce.

-- Slice the onion thinly.
-Pour the olive oil into a large cast iron pan or another oven-proof dish.
+- Prepare pan: Slice the onion thinly.
+Pour the olive oil into a large cast-iron pan or another oven-proof dish.
 Add the rosemary and the sliced onion.

-- In the meantime make the blueberry balsamic glaze.
-Place about 50 g/½ cup of the frozen blueberries in a small saucepan together with the chopped dates/figs and the balsamic vinegar.
+- Glaze: In the meantime, make the blueberry balsamic glaze.
+Place about 50 g/½ cup of the frozen blueberries in a small saucepan with the chopped dates/figs and the balsamic vinegar.
 Bring to simmer and cook on low heat, uncovered until reduced by half.
-Add the mustard, the maple syrup and some salt and pepper.
+Add the mustard, maple syrup, and some salt and pepper.

 - Finish cooking: After the initial 40 minutes, brush the turkey breast with the glaze and pour the rest on top of it.
 Shake the pan, add the rest of the blueberries around the turkey.
 Turn the temperature down to 180 degrees Celsius/ 350 degrees Fahrenheit and roast for about another 20 minutes or until the turkey breast is cooked through.